sbabcoc/local-grid-parent/README.md

 # local-grid-parent

-This utility enables you to launch and shutdown a Selenium 2 Grid instance that manages five **`PhantomJS`** sessions.
+This project produces a collection of "uber-JARs" that make standing up Selenium Grid collections more manageable and modular.

-## Launch Local Grid
+## Launch Local Grid Hub

 In one step, **`local-grid-utility`** launches a Selenium Grid hub and a single node that supplies `PhantomJS` sessions: